model-checking/kani-verifier-blog/_posts/2023-08-25-using-kani-to-validate-security-boundaries-in-aws-firecracker.md

 }
 ```

 Note how the first invocation of this stub will always set `tv_sec = tv_nsec = 0`, as this is what the statics are initialized to.
-This is an optimization we do because the rate-limiter only cares about the delta between two instants, which will be non-deterministic as long as one of the two instants is non-deterministic. **In order to keep Kani performant, it is important to minimize the number of non-deterministic values, especially if multiplication and division is involved**.
+This is an optimization we do because the rate-limiter only cares about the delta between two instants, which will be non-deterministic as long as one of the two instants is non-deterministic. **In order to keep Kani performant, it is important to minimize the number of non-deterministic values, especially if multiplication and division are involved**.

 Using this stub, we can start writing a harness for `auto_replenish` such as